 Development Consent DA 374-11-00 for the Project was issued under Part 4 of the NSW Environmental Planning and Assessment Act 1979 (EP&A Act) in 2001.
-Five modifications to Development Consent DA 374-11-00 have since been granted under the EP&A Act:
+Six modifications to Development Consent DA 374-11-00 have since been granted under the EP&A Act:

-- 2005 to allow for an increase of the autoclave feed rate, limestone quarry extraction rate and adjustments to ore processing operations; - 2006 to allow for the reconfiguration of the borefields; - 2017 to allow for the production of scandium oxide; - 2017 to amend hazard study requirements; and - 2018 to relocate the accommodation camp.
+- 2005 to allow for an increase of the autoclave feed rate, limestone quarry extraction rate and adjustments to ore processing operations; - 2006 to allow for the reconfiguration of the borefields; - 2017 to allow for the production of scandium oxide; - 2017 to amend hazard study requirements; - 2018 to relocate the accommodation camp; and - 2018 to implement opportunities to improve the overall efficiency of the Project.